 Pro World has teamed up with Affirm to offer easy financing – without a catch.
 There are no gimmicks like deferred interest or hidden fees, so the total you see at checkout is always what you actually pay.
-Provide some basic information and get a real time decision to split your purchase into 3, 6, or 12 monthly payments with rates from 10-30% APR.
+Provide some basic information and get a real time decision to split your purchase into 3, 6, or 12 monthly payments with 0% financing for up to 6 months.

 How Does It Work?